Vloggers and YouTubers take a look at this phone stabilizer, the Smove.

 If you shoot video through the Smove app you have access to face follow but you can still control the camera’s pitch and tilt if you’re using the stock camera app.

-(I forgot Disney World has banned selfie-sticks.
-No one stopped me but be aware, if you do use a selfie stick extended, you might have it confiscated.)
+(Selfie sticks are not allowed at Disney World parks.
+The Smove extends only 7 inches.
+No one stopped me but be aware, if you do use a long selfie stick extended, it could be confiscated.)

 It isn’t without a few shortcomings.
 It takes a little time to set up before you start shooting.
 The phone must be balanced before turning it on.
 If, after you’re up and running, something bumps the Smove, I found the stabilizer would spin out of control until I shut it down and started over.